3D1T0R/PortableApps.com-DevelopmentToolkit/app-template/Other/Source/Readme.txt

 PortableApps.com Launcher, available with full source and documentation from http://portableapps.com/development.
 We request that developers using the PortableApps.com Launcher please leave this directory intact and unchanged.

+The base application may be open source; if it is, its source code should be available from its homepage listed in the help.html file.

 USER CONFIGURATION
 ==================